unrealwork/atsd-use-cases/USVisa/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/82d4e825#fullscreen)

 This below figure shows how many dependents come with each primary visa holder.
 Saudi Arabian visa holders are currently bringing in the most dependents.
-Below are some ratios (in %) for Saudi nationals showing the number of dependent travellers coming to the United States per primary visa holder.
+Below are some ratios (in %) for Saudi nationals showing the number of dependent travelers coming to the United States per primary visa holder.

 * H-4 (family members of H-1B visa holders) to H-1B (general temporary work visa): **170**
 * L-2 (spouse of L-1 visa holder) to L-1 (work visa available to employees of international companies with offices abroad and in the U.S.): **245**